Best portable music and MP3 players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable music players you can buy in 2022.

-Whether you want to save memory and battery on your phone or simply need your on-the-go sound to be as good as it can, look no further than the best portable music players.
+Whether you want to save your phone's memory and battery or simply need your on-the-go sound to be as lossless and/or hi-res as it can possibly be, look no further than our pick of the best portable music players on the planet.

-With the demise of the Apple iPod in recent years (only the Touch survives, and it's included below), the PMP market has plenty of reputable players in it today.
+With the demise of the Apple iPod in recent years (only the Touch survives, and it is included below), the music player market has plenty of reputable players in it today.

 But all in this list below share one thing: excellent sound quality.

 Now into its third iteration, Cowon has added Bluetooth, a volume wheel and a dual DAC to its 2021-issue bijou matchbox-sized player – and produced a What Hi-Fi?
 2021 Award-winner.
 The cracking new volume dial on the top right of the player feels like an homage to far pricier Astell & Kern players (several of which are listed below) and makes this little machine feel much more expensive than it is.

 The D3 boasts a seriously impressive battery life of up to 45 hours if you’re playing MP3 files, or a solid 30 hours when listening to hi-res files at 'normal' volume.
 There is support for 24-bit/192kHz WAV, FLAC, ALAC, AIFF and DSD128 file compatibility too – and that support is native, so DSD files aren’t converted to PCM during playback.

 This is a talented player that's sonically similar in character to its older siblings, but there are small upgrades here in terms of rhythm, timing, detail and musicality.
 It’s important to note that wi-fi streaming is still off the menu – so you will have to go without on-the-go streaming from Tidal, Deezer and others – but if you have the files and like the idea of pairing your portable music player either to a wireless speaker or pair of headphones for one of the smallest wireless systems you’ve seen, there’s no better shout currently on the market for the money.